Maldives–Sri Lanka relations: Economic relations

+Support during Cyclone Ditwah

+Maldives High Commissioner to Sri Lanka hands over 25,000 cans of tuna and a cash donation to Sri Lankan officials in Colombo as part of Maldivian relief assistance following Cyclone Dithuwa, December 2025.

+Following Colombo’s appeal for international aid after Cyclone Ditwah, the Maldives was among the first countries to respond, extending humanitarian assistance after the cyclone devastated Sri Lanka in November 2025.
+The Maldivian government pledged USD 50,000 and 25,000 cases of canned tuna, to be delivered directly to Colombo.
+In addition, a nationwide PSM News telethon raised over USD 800,000 for Sri Lanka’s disaster relief efforts, with contributions from Maldivians, government institutions, private companies, clubs, and media organisations.

 Environmental issues

-The 2004 Indian Ocean earthquake and tsunami which occurred on December 26 that year, caused great damage in both Maldives and Sri Lanka, as well as other Indian Ocean nations.
+The 2004 Indian Ocean earthquake and tsunami which occurred on 26 December that year, caused great damage in both Maldives and Sri Lanka, as well as other Indian Ocean nations.
 In response, with assistance from the United States, the US$16.6 million Indian Ocean Tsunami Warning System (IOTWS) was established in 2005 to set up monitoring systems and share information between the nations at risk.

 Global warming is a severe threat to the Maldives, with most of the islands less than 1.5 m above sea level.
 The then President, Mohamed Nasheed had said he planned to set aside some of the US$1 billion a year it receives from tourism to buy a new homeland.
 He had approached the government of Sri Lanka, among others, and was said to have received a favourable reception.